Guide

 The Personal Allowance in 2026/27

-The Personal Allowance tapers for higher earners.
-For every £2 of income above £100,000, you lose £1 of Personal Allowance.
-It reaches £0 when income hits £125,140.
-Above that level there is no Personal Allowance at all.
+The allowance tapers for higher earners.
+For every £2 above £100,000 you lose £1 of allowance.
+At £125,140 it reaches zero.
+Above that there is no Personal Allowance at all.

 Order of income: salary first, dividends last

-1. Non-savings income — employment income, pensions, profits from self-employment or property.
-The Personal Allowance is set against this first.
+1. Non-savings income — employment income, pensions, self-employment or property profits.
+The Personal Allowance goes here first.

 2. Savings income — bank interest, bond income.

-3. Dividend income — dividends from shares, funds, and unit trusts.
-Sits on top of everything else.
+3. Dividend income — dividends from shares, funds and unit trusts.
+Sits on top.

-Because dividends sit at the top of the stack, the Personal Allowance can only reach dividend income if there is unused allowance left after non-savings income has been accounted for.
-If your salary equals or exceeds £12,570, no allowance remains for dividends.
+Dividends are at the top of the stack.
+The Personal Allowance can only reach dividend income if there is unused allowance left after non-savings income is accounted for.
+If your salary hits £12,570 or above, nothing remains for dividends.

 The dividend allowance is separate

-The £500 dividend allowance is completely independent of the Personal Allowance.
-It applies to dividend income specifically, regardless of whether any Personal Allowance remains.
-Even a basic-rate taxpayer with a salary of £40,000 — who has no Personal Allowance available for dividends — still gets the £500 dividend allowance.
-The two allowances do not interact or reduce each other.
+The £500 dividend allowance is completely separate from the Personal Allowance.
+It applies to dividend income specifically, whether or not any Personal Allowance is left.
+A basic-rate taxpayer on a £40,000 salary has no Personal Allowance available for dividends but still gets the full £500 dividend allowance.
+The two don't interact or reduce each other.

 Worked example: low salary, dividends use remaining Personal Allowance